wharfkit/cli/README.md

 ```

 This will:
-- ✅ Automatically detect and install LEAP (nodeos/cleos) if not present
+- ✅ Automatically detect and install LEAP (nodeos) if not present
 - ✅ Create necessary configuration and data directories
 - ✅ Start nodeos with sensible defaults for development
 - ✅ Set up a dev wallet with pre-configured keys